tim18-png/tim18-png/README.md

 ###

-<h6 align="left">✨I'm a second-year Computer Science & AI student passionate about the intersection of software development and intelligent systems.<br><br>🚀 Currently diving deep into machine learning algorithms and data structures.
+<h6 align="left">✨ I'm a second-year Computer Science & AI student passionate about the intersection of software development and intelligent systems.<br><br>🚀  Currently diving deep into machine learning algorithms and data structures.
 I enjoy tackling challenging problems and am always eager to learn new technologies.</h6>

 ###